 Your child’s long-term outlook will depend greatly on the severity of the condition and which genes are involved.
 Respiratory problems among children with Jeune syndrome may ease with time.
 Some children will grow out of them after age 2, while others may need lifelong ventilator support.
 Up to 30 percent of children with Jeune syndrome develop renal abnormalities later in childhood.
 Some children develop liver problems and retinal disease, leading to night blindness and/or tunnel vision.

 Long-term outcomes for children undergoing VEPTR surgery are generally good.
-Robert M. Campbell, Jr., MD, Director of the Center for Thoracic Insufficiency Syndrome at CHOP, created the first expandable rib in 1988.
+Robert M. Campbell, Jr., MD, created the first expandable rib in 1988.
 Dr. Campbells’ extensive research shows a 70 percent survival rate as a result of VEPTR surgery, as opposed to 20 percent without intervention.

 Jeune syndrome is a complex medical diagnosis that requires multidisciplinary support.
 CHOP is currently developing a pathway to treat this rare condition with a multi-disciplinary team that includes orthopaedics, pulmonary, general surgery, ENT, neurosurgery and cardiology.

 If your child has VEPTR surgery, she will return to CHOP every four to six months for check-ups and to schedule expansion surgery.
 The expansions surgeries will continue until your child stops growing, generally between 10 and 16 years old.

 Your child’s renal and liver function will be monitored regularly.
 Your child will also have regular eye exams to monitor retinal health.